Dante Rigo

-Dante Rigo (born 11 December 1998) is a Belgian professional footballer who plays as a midfielder for Belgian club Beerschot.
+Dante Rigo (born 11 December 1998) is a Belgian professional footballer who plays as a midfielder for SK Beveren.

 Career

 He formerly played for Sparta Rotterdam.

-Rigo made his professional debut as Jong PSV player in the Eerste Divisie on 12 August 2016 against SC Cambuur.
+Rigo made his professional debut as a Jong PSV player in the Eerste Divisie on 12 August 2016 against SC Cambuur.
 He played the full game.
 Rigo played his first game for PSV in September 2017, when PSV played a domestic cup match against SDC Putten.

 In June 2019, Rigo signed a new contract with the club until summer 2022 and joined Eredivisie club Sparta Rotterdam on loan.

 In August 2020, Rigo joined ADO Den Haag on a season-long loan.

 On 4 January 2022, Rigo left PSV and signed for Beerschot on a contract until the end of the season, with the option of a further year.

+On 26 June 2023, Rigo signed for Ligue 2 club Grenoble on a three-year deal, having rejected a new contract with Beerschot.

+On 10 September 2025, Rigo signed for SK Beveren on a two-year deal.